 Hastings forecast that 24% of the proposed crusher feed will be rejected by the ore sorters as waste at the expense of only 4% TREO volumes across the life of mine schedule.

-• 26% upgrade to the life of mine TREO grade
+Results include a 26% upgrade to the life of mine TREO grade with 96% overall TREO recoveries after ore sorting.

 Hastings added that engineering development is progressing to incorporate the ore sorting circuit into the beneficiation process flowsheet.

-“The effect of the results of the ore sorting test work is forecast to have a positive effect on the LOM,” said Cadence in a statement.
+“The effect of the results of the ore sorting test work is forecast to have a positive effect on the LoM,” said Cadence.

 “It is important to note, however, that currently a definitive feasibility study in November 2017, does not include Cadence’s joint venture interests and, in addition, Hastings’ current economic model does not include any costs or revenue ascribed to the 30% interest in the deposits held by Cadence.